Croatian literature: Increasing conflict

-Towards the end of the 1920s and into the 1930s, turmoil within the international leftist movement (clashes at the First International Conference of Proletarian and Revolutionary Writers (1927), Kharkov Congress (1930), Moscow Congress of Soviet Writers (1934) between leftist avant-garde authors and those engaged in writing social literature, i.e. propaganda) had its echoes in Yugoslavia.
-The most prominent left-wing author, Miroslav Krleža found himself in conflict with the authorities as he refused to lower his standards, as he saw it, and become a mere tool for ideological goals.
-The debate grew increasingly heated while Krleža was publishing the magazine "Danas" (Today, 1934) and "Pečat" (Stamp, 1939–40), culminating in his highly critical essay "Dijalektički antibarbarus" (Dialectical antibarbarus, 1939), which brought him into direct conflict with the leadership of the Communist Party of Yugoslavia (who responded by publishing the collection "Književne sveske" (Literary Volume, 1940)).
+Towards the end of the 1920s and into the 1930s, turmoil within the international leftist movement (clashes at the First International Conference of Proletarian and Revolutionary Writers (1927), Kharkiv Congress (1930), Moscow Congress of Soviet Writers (1934) between leftist avant-garde authors and those engaged in writing social literature, i.e. propaganda) had its echoes in Yugoslavia.
+The most prominent left-wing author, Miroslav Krleža, found himself in conflict with the authorities as he refused to lower his standards, as he saw it, and become a mere tool for ideological goals.
+The debate grew increasingly heated while Krleža was publishing the magazine Danas (Today, 1934) and Pečat (Stamp, 1939–40), culminating in his highly critical essay Dijalektički antibarbarus (Dialectical antibarbarus, 1939), which brought him into direct conflict with the leadership of the Communist Party of Yugoslavia (who responded by publishing the collection Književne sveske (Literary Volume, 1940)).

 Second World War

 The establishment of the Independent State of Croatia (NDH) in 1941 brought hope amongst some that the end of monarchist Yugoslavia would unleash a new creative energy.
 But the fascist ideology, the strong link to the Axis powers, the repressive practices of the Ustasha regime towards intellectuals (including the murder of Cesarec, Keršovani, Miškina and a slew of others), and the persecution of Communists and members of national minorities, pushed Croatia's intellectuals to distance themselves from the regime.
 Even some leading non-communist writers such as Vladimir Nazor and Ivan Goran Kovačić joined the partisans.
-While leftist writers who had not been murdered, such as Krleža, were banned altogether from publishing, the Ustasha authorities attempted to organize a literary presence around the Croatian Publishing and Bibliographic Institute, which issued an anthology of poetry and prose, "Hrvatska enciklopedija" (Croatian encyclopedia).
+While leftist writers who had not been murdered, such as Krleža, were banned altogether from publishing, the Ustasha authorities attempted to organize a literary presence around the Croatian Publishing and Bibliographic Institute, which issued an anthology of poetry and prose, Hrvatska enciklopedija (Croatian encyclopedia).
 In the territory under partisan control, there was intense literary activity.
 In addition to Vladimir Nazor and Ivan Goran Kovačić there were Joža Horvat, Mirko Božić, Jure Kaštelan, Ivan Dončević, Jure Franičević Pločar, Marin Franičević, Vjekoslav Kaleb, Vladimir Popović, Živko Jeličić, Josip Barković and others.
-Although the greater part of their literary output was fairly utilitarian, from this time also came artistic masterpieces, such as Kovačić's intensely emotional indictment of war crimes "Jama" (The Pit, 1944).
+Although most of their literary output was fairly utilitarian, artistic masterpieces came from this time, such as Kovačić's intensely emotional indictment of war crimes Jama (The Pit, 1944).